zhongyl0430/teach/content/Probability/2/EX 2.29.md

 - It is known that ${25}\%$ of brand 1's DVD players require warranty repair work,
 	- whereas the corresponding percentages for brands 2 and 3 are ${20}\%$ and ${10}\%$ , respectively.

+> [!question]
-1. What is the probability that a randomly selected purchaser has bought a brand 1 DVD player that will need repair while under warranty?
+> 1. What is the probability that a randomly selected purchaser has bought a brand 1 DVD player that will need repair while under warranty?

-2. What is the probability that a randomly selected purchaser has a DVD player that will need repair while under warranty?
+> 2. What is the probability that a randomly selected purchaser has a DVD player that will need repair while under warranty?

-5. If a customer returns to the store with a DVD player that needs warranty repair work, what is the probability that it is a brand 1 DVD player?
-A brand 2 DVD player?
-A brand 3 DVD player?
+> 3. If a customer returns to the store with a DVD player that needs warranty repair work,
+> 	- what is the probability that it is
+> 		- a brand 1 DVD player?
+> 		- A brand 2 DVD player?
+> 		- A brand 3 DVD player?

 - The first stage of the problem involves a customer selecting one of the three brands of DVD player.
 - Let
-	- ${A}_{i} = \{$ brand $i$ is purchased $\}$ , for $i = 1$, $2$ , and 3 .
+	- ${A}_{i} = \{$ brand $i$ is purchased $\}$ , for $i = 1$, $2$ , and $3$
 - Then
 	- $P\left( {A}_{1}\right) = {.50}$,
 	- $P\left( {A}_{2}\right) = {.30}$ ,